plv8/plv8/docs/README.md

 ## Updating PLV8

-As of PLV8 version `2.3.3`, you can use upgrade scripts to upgrade your installation from any verion higher than `1.5.0`:
+As of PLV8 version `2.3.3`, you can use upgrade scripts to upgrade your installation from any version higher than `1.5.0`:

 ```
 =# ALTER EXTENSION plv8 UPDATE TO `2.3.8`;